yaravfx/MonthlyExpensesTracker/README.md

 ## Description

- * csvHeader: csv formatter factory
+ * formatter: csv formatter factory
  * BankCSVRunner:  a command-line tool to read csv-file from bank then write a formatted csv with unified header
  * batchRunner: all the batch work
  * Categorizer: Analyse formatted csv files and categorize each item in the csv